The recommended way to treat agoraphobia is to try out treatment in a certain order. This is called a stepped approach.

-- Sign up for a guided self-help programme.
+- Do a guided self-help programme.

 Lifestyle changes and self-help techniques